seyi35/AWS-Devops/Project-3-CICD Pipeline with Jenkins, Nexus, SonarQube & AWS/README.md

-# CI/CD Pipeline with Jenkins, Nexus, SonarQube & AWS
+# CI with Jenkins, Nexus, SonarQube & AWS

 ---

 ## Project Overview

-This project demonstrates a complete CI/CD pipeline using Jenkins to automate the build, test, code quality analysis, and artifact publishing of a Java web application.
+This project demonstrates Continuous Integration with  Jenkins to automate the build, test, code quality analysis, and artifact publishing of a Java web application.
 It reflects a real-world DevOps workflow where every code change is automatically validated, analysed for quality, and stored as a versioned artifact - with the team notified via Slack at every stage.

 > **Note:** The pipeline currently covers the CI portion of the workflow (source → build → test → quality gate → artifact storage).
 Docker, AWS ECR, and ECS deployment stages are planned for a future phase.